MarkStringerComedy/MarkStringerComedy.github.io/jokes.md

+## Growing up in a shithole

+Lots of people say that they grew up in a shithole - and I think they're sort of wrong and they're sort of right.
+See I don't think it's the place.
+Yorkshire, rural Somerset, East London, wherever.
+I don't think it's the place.
+I think it's childhood.
+Childhood is the shithole.

+You have no money, you have no control and you're entirely financially and emotionally dependent on these grownups for whom you're an emotional and financial drain.
+And when you're an adult you, well at lease to some degree you have control over who you hang around with.
+When you're a kid it's your family and other schoolkids.
+And other schoolkids are like most people.
+Most people are fucking awful.
+When you're a grown up you can avoid most people.
+You can stick to the ones that you like.

+## Joke fragment

+Blunt force Norma

+## Blue Man Routine

+Mum

+Issues

+Dad

+Dead (gravestone)

+Tissues

+Tinder

+Is

+A

+Bit

+Shit

+I hear

+Body

+Image

+Fat

+At

+My

+Next

+Birthday

+I

+Will

+Be

+An

+Age

+I'm

+An

+Ethnic Identity

+That Means

+Cliche

+Ha Ha Ha Ha

+I'm

+Not

+Confident

+About

+My

+Dick size

+Boris

+Johnson

+Is

+A

+Cunt

+## Joke No. 81

+Everybody's getting excited about a sex robot.

+Tell you when I'll get excited, when there's a *relationship* robot.
+That would be some fucking clever AI.

+Yeah you can make a robot that can lie there and think of Silicon Valley, go ooh ahh.
+I want a robot that when my wife comes to me with two swatches for curtain material, can pick the right one.
+You haven't got that yet Zuckerberg.
+You fucking haven't.

+I want a robot that perks up when it here's

+"What's wrong"
+"No, nothing"

+I want a robot that right in my ear goes "Dude!
+There's something wrong.
+You'd better find out what you've done.
+Right now!"

+## Joke No. 80
+For me, Brexit is like waking up with the worst hangover I've ever had.
+The worst hangover I've ever had was in freshers week at university.
+I don't really remember much about the night before, but we were drinking things called "Pan galactic gargle blasters" - it was the eighties, it was Green and it came in a pint glass.

+And the morning after, I woke up, and realised I'd thrown up over nearly half of my bed and so I tried to move away from it and then realised that I'd shat all over almost all of the other half.
+And so what I did was curl up into a smaller foetal shape, in the tiny sliver of my bed that wasn't covered in diarhhoea or vomit and went back to sleep.

+That's how I currently feel about Brexit.
+At some point Britain is going to have to clear all this up.

+At some point Britain is going to have to go downstairs, ask the bursar for a clean set of sheets - and a new mattress.
+And then go in to breakfast with all of the people who saw you being carried horizontally into your room the night before shouting "I'm a little teapot suck my spout!"
+At the bursor.

+And then maybe two weeks later your room mate, who's a six foot skinhead from Watford is going to come home one night similarly inebriated and try to bugger who - sticking with this as a Brexit metaphor, I think that's Russia.

+## Joke No. 79
+You know when you go back to home and nobody's updated your mum's PC and it's caught loads of viruses?

+That's what it feels like sometimes when you're talking to friends now.

+## Joke No. 78
+Laugh and the world laughs with you.

+Ha, ha, ha!
+Apparently not.

+## Joke No. 77

+It takes two to Tango - and a minimum of six plus a fool for Morris dancing.

+## Joke No. 76
+Americans different names for things.
+Courgette - zucchini.
+Aubergine - egg plant.
+What they call Rutabaga, is what we'd call a Swede - if we didn't call him Sven.

+### Joke No. 75
+Where the best place to hide a sociopath with daddy issues?
+An open mic comedy night!

 ### Joke No. 74
 Whenever I travel wherever I go, as I tiny rebellion when I'm in the hotel room I pee in my kettle.